 About Nespresso Vertuo

-If you’re looking to create solely espresso-based drinks, then Nespresso’s Original line machines are more affordable in the long run, and they offer a better quality coffee.
+If you’re looking to create solely espresso-based drinks, then I would say Nespresso’s Original line machines are more affordable in the long run, and they offer a better quality coffee.

 Other coffee options